-IMPORTANT: When fueling be sure that the water fill plate is not mistaken for the fuel fill plate.
+IMPORTANT: When fueling be sure that other plates are not mistaken for the fuel fill plate.

-- After pumping approximately 10 gallons of fuel into the fuel tank, inspect the engine and fuel tank area for any signs of fuel leakage.
+- 4. After pumping approximately 10 gallons of fuel into the fuel tank, inspect the engine and fuel tank area for any signs of fuel leakage.
 Continue fueling if you do not detect leakage or other problems. - 5.
 Allow space at the top of the tank for thermal expansion. - If fuel appears to be entering fuel tank very slowly, check for fuel vent blockage or kink in the fuel line.